echasnovski/mini.nvim/README.md

 - **Buffer local configuration**.
 Each module can be additionally configured to use certain runtime config settings locally to buffer.
 See `mini.nvim-buffer-local-config` section in help file for more information.

+- **Buffer names**.
+All module-related buffers are named according to the following format: `mini<module-name>://<buffer-number>/<useful-info>` (forward slashes are used on any platform; `<useful-info>` may be empty).
+This structure allows creating identifiable, reasonably unique, and useful buffer names.
+For example, 'mini.files' buffers are created per displayed directory/file with names like `minifiles://10/path/to/displayed/directory`.

 - **Disabling**.
 Each module's core functionality can be disabled globally or locally to buffer.
 See "Disabling" section in module's help page for more details.
 See `mini.nvim-disabling-recipes` section in main help file for common recipes.

 - **Silencing**.
 Each module providing non-error feedback can be configured to not do that by setting `config.silent = true` (either inside `setup()` call or on the fly).